 These are presets that the manufacturer has created, which you’ll find if you go into your TV’s menu and look under ‘sound’, typically.
 These presets will have different names like ‘cinema’ or ‘movies’, ‘sports’, ‘music’, ‘clear voice/dialogue’ and so on.
 There’s also likely to be a standard or default setting.

 Your first move is to play around with these, and see if any improve your TV sound for the better.
+And if you need an upgrade, you can find some inspiration in our guide to the best TVs.

 2. Adjust the equalisation